mitibbitts/Grade-Calculator/README.md

 -  end

-Flowchart:
+## Flowchart:

-Features:
+## Features:
-Read and Write a Save file.
+-Read and Write a Save file.
-Edit and create new units.
+-Edit and create new units.
-Get the completion percentage of the class
+-Get the completion percentage of the class
-View the category grades for the class
+-View the category grades for the class
-View the weighted category grades and the weighted total grade for the class
+-View the weighted category grades and the weighted total grade for the class

   Inputs:
   Outputs: